-Music Industry Chiefs Urge Culture Secretary To Ditch 'Dangerous and Damaging' Plan To Allow Artificial Intelligence Firms To Data Mine The Music of UK Creators 06 Jul 2022
+Music Industry Chiefs Urge Culture Secretary To Ditch 'Dangerous and Damaging' Plan To Allow Artificial Intelligence Firms To Data Mine The Music of UK Creators06 July 2022 - Press release

 UK Music, the collective voice of the UK Music industry, has urged Culture Secretary Nadine Dorries to dump "dangerous and damaging" plans to allow artificial intelligence companies to "launder" music to generate new content.

 In a letter to the Culture Secretary, UK Music Chief Executive Jamie Njoku-Goodwin warns of the "drastic, unintended consequences" that the proposed changes could have on the UK's world-leading music industry, that generated £5.8 billion for the UK economy pre-pandemic.

 The move follows the publication of the Government's response to its consultation Artificial Intelligence and Intellectual Property: copyright and patents, which has triggered a fierce backlash across the UK music industry.

 Commenting on the letter, Jamie Njoku-Goodwin said:

 "These proposals would give the green light to music laundering - if the government truly wants the UK creative industries to be world leading, they must urgently rethink these plans."

 In its letter, UK Music says the industry is "greatly concerned about plans to allow third parties to use creative works, including music, for data mining purposes, without the need for creators and rightsholders to provide permission".